 In 1–2 weeks of Bright, you’ll notice fresher breath, and in 4-6 weeks, you’ll see whiter, sparklier teeth.
 Keep up the habit, and you’ll get gold stars from the vet at every wellness exam, which definitely counts for something.
 Plus, you won’t be shirking your dog parent duties, which means less guilt!

 Here at BARK, we’re very into our new morning routine of “brushing” with our pups—human/dog dental care hasn’t looked so good since Ron and Baxter Burgundy’s matching headgear.
-So go ahead and make every morning a Bright morning.
+So go ahead and make every morning a Bright morning (or night, you do you).
 It’s just $1/day for a healthy, fresh smile.